israice/PieHook/README.md

 # Version Log

-v0.0.1
+### v0.0.1
-- Create README.md file with minimum instructions v0.0.2
+- create README.md file with minimum instructions
+### v0.0.2
-- Create .gitignore with /node_modules/ | .env | test.txt
+- create .gitignore with /node_modules/ | .env | test.txt
-v0.0.3
+### v0.0.3
-- Set TypeScript invierment with folders /src and /dist v0.0.4 v0.0.5
+- set TypeScript invierment with folders /src and /dist
+### v0.0.4
+- create frontend folder
+- create GET_all_balances.js that will bring all balances to GET_all_balances.json
+- create index.html with AJAX check for local GET_all_balances.json content
+- create server.js to run GET_all_balances.js with loop each 60 seconds
+- when running server.js run index.html in browser automaticly
+v0.0.5
 v0.0.6
 v0.0.7